Neko-Design/sentry-msteams/README.md

 There is only one configuration option at the moment, the WebHook URL to send messages to.
 Create a new Incoming Webhook in Microsoft Teams and paste the URL into the configuration screen, then click 'Save Changes'.

 When ready, click 'Test Plugin' to generate an exception and send a message to your chosen WebHook URL.

+## Troubleshooting

+If you are running sentry through docker and experiencing alerts not being sent to Microsoft Teams or a KeyError-exception for "msteams" being raised - restart your worker container.
+This will resolve the problem.